jaspector

 Monday through Friday, 8 a.m. to 5 p.m.

-Typical inspection sequence: OSSF sequence: submit application and planning materials, receive authorization to construct, install the system, request county inspection, receive written approval before use.
+Typical sequence: OSSF sequence: submit application and planning materials, receive authorization to construct, install the system, request county inspection, receive written approval before use.

-Do I need a building permit in unincorporated Pecos County, TX?
+01 Do I need a building permit in unincorporated Pecos County, TX?

 Pecos County only requires permits for on-site sewage facilities (OSSF).
 The county has no zoning or general building-permit regulations.
 The county does not have building codes and permits other than OSSF.

-How do I apply for a building permit in unincorporated Pecos County, TX?
+02 How do I apply for a building permit in unincorporated Pecos County, TX?

-1. Confirm the parcel is in unincorporated Pecos County and not inside Fort Stockton or Iraan city limits.
+To apply for a building permit in unincorporated Pecos County, TX, follow these steps: 1.
+Confirm the parcel is in unincorporated Pecos County and not inside Fort Stockton or Iraan city limits.
 2. Determine whether the work triggers county controls.
 The county has no zoning or general permitting regulations; only OSSF permits are required.
 3. For septic or OSSF work, contact Pecos County Health and Sanitation (Health Inspector Paula Lopez) at the county courthouse address.
 4. Prepare the OSSF application package required by TCEQ: permit application, planning materials, site evaluation results, and appropriate fee.
 5. Submit the OSSF materials to the county authorized agent and wait for review.
 6. If work affects a county road crossing or easement, contact the applicable precinct commissioner.
 7. If work involves fire-code or occupancy questions, contact Fire Chief and Emergency Management Coordinator Jessie Dominguez at (432) 336-3521 or jessie.dominguez@co.pecos.tx.us.
 8. After OSSF approval to construct, request inspection before the system is placed into service.

-How long does it take to get a building permit in unincorporated Pecos County, TX?
+03 How long does it take to get a building permit in unincorporated Pecos County, TX?

-What work is exempt from building permits in unincorporated Pecos County, TX?
+04 What work is exempt from building permits in unincorporated Pecos County, TX?

-How do I schedule a building inspection in unincorporated Pecos County, TX?
+05 How do I schedule a building inspection in unincorporated Pecos County, TX?

-Inspections can be scheduled via: (432) 336-5355 or (432) 290-0299.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Pecos County, TX via: (432) 336-5355 or (432) 290-0299.
 For OSSF work, notify the permitting authority at least five working days before the system is ready for inspection (per TCEQ rules)..